What types of dental implants are best for you?

 - Less Hygienic Than Implant Dentures – Acrylic is also more absorbent than natural teeth or zirconia.
 This is why dentures need to be removed and cleaned in solution – in order to keep harmful bacteria from accumulating underneath the prosthesis in the space between the gums and the ridge.
 With All on 4 procedures, the acrylic bridge is permanently fixed to the dental implants, making those spaces are much more difficult to clean.

-- Not Enough Implants (Often) – Very rarely does our implant office provide as few as 6 implants for a full arch case.
+- Not Enough Implants (Often) – Very rarely does our implant office provide fewer than 6 implants for a full arch case.
 We believe that more are usually needed in order to properly support a full arch prosthesis.
 Additionally, everyone’s jaw bone is different and may benefit from different number of implants.
 That’s why The Dental Implant Place does not charge for full arch cases based on the number of dental implants.
-If you need 8 implants or 12, your cost will stay the same.
+If you need 4 implants or 10, your cost will stay the same.

 Full Arch Zirconia

 In our dental implant office, we provide two types of full arch dental implant treatments: implant supported dentures and full arch zirconia bridges.